Isaaquito53/Tests_OpenGL/README.md

 ## To Do/Fix:

+- Add gravity based test.

+- Add Material/light map shader.

 - Now I am trying to learn and understand the basics of Lights, so probably, I will be adding some Lights features to the Going3D test soon (probably, it isn't going to be the last thing that I will add to this test).

 - In the future I would like to add an object loader.

-- Add gravity based test.

-- Add XYZ axis lines.

-- Add CrossHair.

 ## What have I learned?:

 - I should always remember that OpenGL works as a state machine (glEnable/glDisable).

+- How to add controls to ImGui.

+- How to implement simple gravity sistem.

 ## Credits/References: